tigera-solutions/cc-aks-redis-mcm-federation/modules/module-05-redis.md

 ## Creating the active-active Redis databases

-Creating an Active-Active database requires routing network access between two Redis Enterprise clusters residing in different Kubernetes clusters.
+Creating an active-active database requires routing network access between two Redis Enterprise clusters residing in different Kubernetes clusters.
 Without the proper access configured for each cluster, syncing between the databases instances will fail.

-This process consists of:

-1. Documenting values to be used in later steps.
-It’s important these values are correct and consistent.
-2. Editing the Redis Enterprise cluster (REC) spec file to include the ActiveActive section.
-This will be slightly different depending on the K8s distribution you are using.
-3. Creating the database with the crdb-cli command.
-These values must match up with values in the REC resource spec.

 ### Setting up Azure Private DNS Zone and records

 1. First you need to setup your DNS aliases in Azure Private DNS for each cluster.

-   There is already an RG and zone setup for this in Azure, feel free to create the DNS A records in there and use the same zone if you want.
+   Create a new Private DNS zone and then, create the DNS A records in there.

    ![zone](/redis/images/private_zones.png)